OSGeo/grass-website/content/news/2025_03_03_GRASS_Developer_Summit_2025.md

 ## What to Expect

-* Scheduled sessions on development, documentation, and project strategy
+* Sessions on development, documentation, and project strategy
+* Sessions for first-time contributors
 * Self-organized discussions shaped by attendees
-* Three business meals
 * Dedicated time for coding, documentation, testing, and other contributions

 Day-by-Day Focus Areas: